-Equality matters is the BMA’s advocacy programme designed to promote equality for all doctors working in our health service.
-It is built on four key values that aim to give doctors equal access to opportunities, free from prejudice and discrimination.
+Equality matters is built on four key values that aim to give doctors equal access to opportunities, free from prejudice and discrimination.

 - Equality matters because it's morally right, and so every medical student and doctor can progress and achieve their full potential.